 - Filter – Like all heating and cooling systems, your furnace has a filter that must be properly cleaned or changed regularly.
 Keep a monthly schedule for the best results.

-For expert heating system maintenance and services, call One Hour Heating & Air Conditioning® of Ramsey.
+For expert heating system maintenance and services, call Northern's One Hour Heating & Air Conditioning®.
 We are known for our exceptional heating system services – from installation to repairs, maintenance and more!
 Give us a call anytime for top-rated service at (763) 284-8639.